Matth-ewe-f/midside-eq-audio-plugin/README.md

     `cmake --build build`

-6. After the build is complete, the plugin files will be located in subfolders of `build/plugin/Split-EQ_artefacts/` based on plugin format (VST, AU, etc).
+6. Plugin files will be located in subfolders of `build/plugin/Split-EQ_artefacts/` based on plugin format (VST, AU, etc).
 Choose the one you plan to use and install it as you would any other plugin.